 From previous inspections, concerned persons informed CPRA of a thinning portion of land at the southern tip of the "Y" canal.
 The narrow strip of land is covered with vegetation and oyster shell fragments and appears to experience regular overtopping during high water events.
-It will likely breach in the future and should be plugged during the next maintenance activity.
+After furthe0r review, this area is north of the re-established land bridge (Fill area No.3 and 4) and will experience less tidal influence once the Steel Sheetpile Plug No.2 is replaced, thus reducing erosion in the area.
+We shall continue to monitor this areas of concern.
+We are not recommending immediate action at this time.